This blog is the third in a series highlighting Apstra’s participation in Networking Field Day 19.

-Today there is an obsession on visuals; people are mesmerized by graphical representations and are accustomed to seeing lots of them.
-But with larger networks, ever-growing amounts of available telemetry data and complexity of the overall network fabric, the screen based approach with limited set of metrics is simply not enough.
+Today there is an obsession with visuals; people are mesmerized by graphical representations and are accustomed to seeing lots of them.
+But with larger networks, ever-growing amounts of available telemetry data, and complexity of the overall network fabric, the screen-based approach with a limited set of metrics is simply not enough.
 Open-ended general exploration of metrics is tempting but has limited value in general as it is manual, insufficient, and ineffective.

 The operational model of Intent-Based Analytics in an Intent-Based Network implementation can be summarized with the acronym “SEE”, which stands for Select, Enrich, and Extract.

 - Select what telemetry data you want to collect from which network elements in your fabric

 - Enrich collected telemetry data with additional context available from intent or operational state

 - Extract knowledge by analyzing context-rich telemetry data

 Let’s look at an example to illustrate how this works.
 The application team is experiencing issues with SQL server VMs and they claim the network is the problem.
 You, as the network admin, choose to start by monitoring all interface error metrics that affect SQL VMs to get a sense of any issues in the network.
 Without intent, how do you select interfaces on leafs facing servers to collect interface error metrics, buffer queue metrics, and so on?
 Even if you managed to get this from tribal knowledge or manual entry, how do you keep that up to date?
 How do you know which VMs are behind which leaf interfaces?
 Can you now raise anomalies on only those interfaces that are affecting SQL VMs?